-- Suspend the tube with a string and strike lightly with a piece of wood, golf ball or rubber hammer.
+- Suspend the tube with a string and strike lightly with a piece of the wood, golf ball or rubber hammer.

 - Determine its pitch.
 You can use a piano keyboard if you have a good ear to get very close.
 A computer interface and microphone is the easiest way to find the frequency of a tube.
 When you know the pitch of this chime, it is easy to calculate the lengths that are needed to make a “tuned set of chimes.”

 - To determine the lengths needed, determine the relationship between length and frequency, a constant (K) as long as you use the same material.
 To find K, multiply the length of the tube times the square root of its resonance frequency.

 - Suspend each chime and check its frequency with the computer.
 You can raise the pitch by filing or grinding off a little from each end of the tube.

 - Use fishing line or nylon cord to suspend the chimes from the wood platform or a metal ring.
 You may want to do step 15 first.
 Actually, you will have to adjust both, so don’t make any permanent knots yet.